-The study of diseases, their causes and the effects that they cause.
+The study of diseases, including their causes and effects.

 0